Kaltsoon/data-management-and-databases/slides/week-3/week-3.md

 # Drop table

 - We can delete a table in the database with the `DROP TABLE` statement
+- ⚠️ This operation will delete all rows in the table

 ```sql
 DROP TABLE Laptop